 Taking CBD won’t get you high, but it will soothe your symptoms

-CBD comes with virtually zero negative side effects.
-It has been proven to quell anxiety, offset insomnia, neutralize inflammation, and soothe chronic pain.
+So if you’re still thinking “will I get high from CBD?” there answer is no. CBD comes with virtually zero negative side effects.
+It has been shown to quell anxiety, offset insomnia, neutralize inflammation, and soothe chronic pain.
 And you can rest easy knowing you won’t get unexpectedly high by drinking a mug of our tea.